-- Remove one of the pie crusts from it's packaging and place on a lightly floured surface.
-Using a rolling pin, roll pie crust into a rectangle shape, until it's about 8 x 11 inches (give or take a little).
+- Remove one of the pie crusts from its packaging and place on a lightly floured surface.
+Using a rolling pin, roll pie crust into a rectangular shape, until it's about 8 x 11 inches (give or take a little).

 - In a large bowl, mix together sugar, flour, cinnamon, nutmeg, allspice, salt, lemon juice and cornstarch.

 - Fold in the apples and stir until they are all coated.